 List names, addresses, telephone numbers, and fax numbers/email addresses of three (3) business references for whom work has been accomplished and briefly describe the type of service provided for them.

-By submitting a proposal in response to this RFP, the Consultant and team members grant permission to OSPI to contact these references and others who, from OSPI's perspective, may have pertinent information.
+By submitting a proposal in response to this RFQQ, the Consultant and team members grant permission to OSPI to contact these references and others who, from OSPI's perspective, may have pertinent information.
 OSPI may or may not, at OSPI's discretion, contact these references or others.
 OSPI reserves the right to use references to confirm satisfactory customer service, performance, satisfaction with service/product, knowledge of products/service/industry and timeliness.
 Any negative or unsatisfactory reference can be reason for rejecting a bidder as non-responsible.
-Do not include current OSPI staff as references.